 Cinco de Mayo is a great excuse to celebrate seafood in May.
 This simple recipe can be prepared quickly and you can vary the seafood used in it to your liking.
 I used half scallops and half shrimp but one pound of shrimp, scallops, crab, or any combination of the three is perfect for this dish.
 You can also adjust the spiciness of this dish to suit your taste by using mild or hot chilies and diced tomatoes.

 Preheat oven to 350°F. Heat oil in a large skillet over medium heat, add onion and cook for about 3 minutes.
 Add garlic, seafood, and cumin to onion and continue to sauté until seafood is cooked and onion is translucent, about 5 minutes.
-Pour in the canned

 Spray a 9x13 baking pan with non-stick spray.
 Pour 1/3 cup of the seafood and cheese mixture into a corn tortilla and roll placing the seam side down in the baking pan.
 Continue with the remaining filling and tortilla until pan is full.
 Pour any leftover sauce mixture over the enchiladas and top with the remaining cheese.

 *Dry scallops are not processed with added preservatives which can cause your scallops to be tough when cooking.